braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/create_a_canvas/create_a_canvas.md

 ### Step 2d: Select your send settings

-Click **Send Settings** to select your subscription settings, turn on rate limiting, and to enable Quiet Hours.
+Select **Send Settings** to select your subscription settings, turn on rate limiting, and to enable Quiet Hours.
 By turning on [rate limiting][6b] or [frequency capping][6c], you can ease the marketing pressure placed on your users and ensure you aren't over messaging them.

 For Canvases targeting email and push channels, you may want to limit your Canvas so that only the users who are explicitly opted in will receive the message (excluding subscribed or unsubscribed users).
 For example, say you have three users of different opt-in status: